Do you have a best friend at work? Have you ever had a work BFF?

 As a team lead, regular organization and hosting of social events might already be expected of you in some companies.

 If this is something you want to introduce to your team for the first time, it’s best to start with something low commitment, like taking everybody to lunch or after-work drinks.
+Sharing a meal together is a perfect way to connect in a relaxed setting.

 Be intentional, especially remotely

 As a manager of a remote team, you need to be really intentional by trying games and other team building activities that get people talking about more than projects.
-Making time for small talk in meetings can also help people learn more about each other and start building connections.
+Here are some ideas that you could use:

 Encourage referrals